platformsh/platformsh-docs/docs/src/dedicated/overview/security.md

 Outgoing TCP traffic is not firewalled.
 Outgoing UDP traffic is disallowed.

 The Development Environment deploys each branch as a series of containers hosted on a shared underlying VM.
 Many customers will generally share the same VM.
-However, all containers are whitelisted to connect only to other containers in their same environment, and even then only if an explicit "relationship" has been defined by the user via configuration file.
+However, all containers are safe-listed to connect only to other containers in their same environment, and even then only if an explicit "relationship" has been defined by the user via configuration file.

 ## Security incident handling procedure